microsoft/vscode-wiki/Build-Champion.md

-This page describes the Build Master role.
+This page describes the Build Champion role.
 This is a weekly rotating role.

 ## Daily Goals